 PARTICULARS OF REMUNERATION

-Disclosure of ratio of the remuneration of each Executive Director to the medianremuneration of the employees of the Company and other requisite details pursuant toSection 197(12) of the Companies Act 2013 read with Rule 5(1) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 as amended is annexedto this report as Annexure 'C'.
-Further particulars of employees pursuant to Rule 5(2)and 5(3) of the above Rules form part of this report.
-However in terms of provisions ofsection 136 of the said Act the report and accounts are being sent to all the members ofthe Company and others entitled thereto excluding the said particulars of employees.
-Anymember interested in obtaining such particulars may write to the Company Secretary at theregistered office of the Company.
-The said information is available for inspection at theregistered office of the Company during working hours.
+Disclosure of ratio of the remuneration of each Executive Director to the medianremuneration of the employees of the Company and other requisite details pursuant toSection 197(12) of the Companies Act 2013 read with Rule 5(1) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 as amended is annexedto this report as Annexure C'.
+Further particulars of employees pursuant toRule 5(2) & 5(3) of the above Rules form part of this report.
+However in terms ofprovisions of section 136 of the said Act the report and accounts are being sent to allthe members of the Company and others entitled thereto excluding the said particulars ofemployees.
+Any member interested in obtaining such particulars may write to the CompanySecretary at the registered office of the Company. the said information is available forinspection at the registered office of the Company during working hours.

 AUDITORS AND AUDITORS' REPORT